-Extracorporeal Shockwave Therapy treatment is a highly effective treatment
+Extracorporeal Shockwave Therapy (ESWT) treatment is a highly

-cases, tendonitis is usually treated using the R.I.C.E (rest, ice, compression, elevation and anti inflammatory medication).
-However, once the injury becomes chronic (long-term) - perhaps through
+(recent) cases, tendonitis is usually treated using the R.I.C.E (rest, ice, compression, elevation and anti inflammatory medication).
+However, once the injury becomes chronic (long-term) - perhaps

-impulses of energy, targeted to specific damaged tissues within the abnormal tendon.
-This increases the blood flow within the affected area, stimulating cell regeneration and healing, and decreasing
+delivering impulses of energy, targeted to specific damaged tissues within the abnormal tendon.
+This increases the blood flow within the affected area, stimulating cell regeneration and healing, and

 ESWT is suitable for patients that have been unable to find a suitable cure for their tendonopathy or orthopaedic condition when using conventional treatment methods such as physiotherapy,